 Coronavirus (COVID-19) and changes to eviction procedure

-The Coronavirus (Scotland) Act 2020 has the effect of temporarily changing
+The Coronavirus (Scotland) Act 2020 temporarily changed:

-all grounds used in eviction actions in the private rented sector become discretionary
+all grounds used in eviction actions in the private rented sector become discretionary - this applies until 30 September 2022

-During these dates this page must be read in conjunction with the page Coronavirus (COVID-19) Eviction and security of tenure for information about discretionary grounds and correct notice periods.
+This page must be read in conjunction with the page Coronavirus (COVID-19) Eviction and security of tenure for information about discretionary grounds and correct notice periods.

 This section looks at the key things to check when advising on eviction due to rent arrears.